zero-sh/zero.sh/README.md

 ```

 Initially, this was encapsulated in a Python library called
-[cider](https://github.com/msanders/cider), but now that Homebrew added back
+[Cider](https://github.com/msanders/cider), but now that Homebrew added back
 Brewfile support it has been migrated to this simple shell script and directory
 structure instead.

-This structure in `~/.dotfiles` (or wherever you choose to store it) is expected
+The directory structure in `~/.dotfiles` (or wherever you choose to store it) is
-to look like this:
+expected to look like this:

 ```
 - Brewfile